El-Chico-zednar/MapasCR/README.md

 A skeleton project designed to run code downloaded from Figma Make locally, so you can easily modify the generated code with your favorite tools.

 > Figma now allows you to download an entire runnable project directly.
-> **Use this project only if you encounter issues running the project downloaded from Figma Make.**
+> You may try this project if you encounter issues running the project downloaded from Figma Make

+This project also includes a `build:single` command to generate a single HTML file containing your entire app.
+This is useful if you want to share your app as a standalone file.

 ## ⚡ How It Works